ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 gives the detailed info.

 ## vtbl & vptr
 where is vtable stored?
-Is this a specification or implementation dependent? vptr is always in offset 0 in a object memory layout?
+Is this implementation dependent?
+Is vptr always offset 0 in an object memory layout?

 ## type casting